plank/model-cache/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within siren, please send an e-mail to [security@plank.co](mailto:security@plank.co).
+If you discover a security vulnerability within the package, please send an e-mail to [security@plank.co](mailto:security@plank.co).
 All security vulnerabilities will be promptly addressed.

 &nbsp;